FernandoBasso/dev-how-to/bash/bash-ifs-field-separator-variable.md

 Note it reads **first character of the IFS variable**\!
 So, yeah, the `IFS` variable can contain more than one character which could potentially be used as a word separator.

 Let’s play with IFS.
-First, let’s create an array:
+First, create an array:

 ``` shell-session
 $ nums=(1 2 3 4)
 ```

-The first char of `IFS` is the space, so, as we quote `nums` and use the `*` subscript, the output is a string with the elements of `nums` separated by a space.
+The first char of `IFS` is the space, so, as we quote `nums` and use the `[*]` subscript, the output is a string with the elements of `nums` separated by a space.

 ``` shell-session
 $ printf '“%s”\n' "${nums[*]}"